sarsamurmu/reboost/docs/hmr.md

 if (hot) {
   hot.id // ID of the module where `hot` is imported
-  // You can use it as key to store module specific data }
+  // You can use it as a key to store module specific data
+  // on some global object
+}
 ```